skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * Get SkyPilot features (setup management, job execution, queuing, logging, SSH access) on your Kubernetes resources
 * Replace complex Kubernetes manifests with simple SkyPilot tasks
-* Maximize resource utilization by running cloud jobs on your Kubernetes cluster
-* Seamlessly "burst" jobs to the cloud if the Kubernetes cluster is congested
+* Seamlessly "burst" jobs to the cloud if your Kubernetes cluster is congested
 * Retain observability and control over your cluster with your existing Kubernetes tools

 **Supported deployment models:**